theRealAph/ScopeLocals/README.md

 Enhance the Java API with scope locals, which are dynamically scoped, effectively final, local values.

-`ScopeLocal` restricts mutability, allowing us to reason about the value more precisely and optimize more effectively.

 ## Non-Goals

 This JEP is only concerned with associating local names and values.
 It